Aligning Transformers with Continuous Feedback via Energy Rank Alignment: Conclusions and Limitations

 \paragraph{Limitations: } First, our approach requires a reward model, which can be difficult to train or design, especially for complex tasks.
-While we observed that ERA makes an appreciable impact even with weak supervision from an AI chat model, this sort of proxy may not be available for more complex tasks.
+While we observed that ERA makes an appreciable impact even with weak supervision, this sort of proxy may not be available for more complex tasks.
 For example, optimizing small molecules for high binding affinity to a target protein would require expensive and noisy evaluations of a reward model, which likely limits the scope of molecular design to problems where the reward can be computed somewhat efficiently.
 A second limitation of our present work is that we do not train the molecular transformer to favor synthetic accessibility nor do we explicitly seek to obtain molecules that are easily synthesized experimentally.
 There are models that seek to evaluate synthesizability computationally that could be used in our rewards, which we plan to explore in future work~\cite{coley_scscore_2018}.
-A final limitation of our current work is the moderate scale of our numerical experiments due to our limited compute resources, including the inadequate hyperparameter tuning for the DPO baseline for Fig.~\ref{fig:language_alignment}.